MicrosoftDocs/data-api-builder-docs/data-api-builder/troubleshoot-usage.md

 ## Error "The database operation was successful but the current user is unable to view the response due to lack of read permissions"

 For a graphQL mutation operation to receive a valid response, read permission should be configured in addition to the respective mutation operation type -  create/update/delete.
-Make sure to configure read permission either in the Anonymous role or the role with which you would like to execute the mutation operation.
+As the error suggests, the mutation operation(create/update/delete) was successful at the database layer but the lack of read permission is causing Data API builder to return an error message.
+So, make sure to configure read permission either in the Anonymous role or the role with which you would like to execute the mutation operation.

 ## General errors